Skip to main content

 Wipe their paws at the door

-Those cute doormats say, “Wipe your paws!” and it’s a great idea to wipe your dog’s paws before they come into your home.
-Not only will it keep your floors clean, but it can also wipe away any nasty smells your pup might have walked in while they were outside.
+Those cute doormats say, “Wipe your paws!” and it’s a great idea to wipe your dog’s feet before they come into your home.
+Not only will it keep your floors clean, but it can also wash away any nasty smells your pup might have walked in while they were outside.

 Take a look at your dog’s eating habits and maybe try a new food or eliminate human food treats.
-Check labels and dog food ingredients so that you’re certain they’re consuming nutritious, high quality food.
-Some dogs have sensitive stomachs that can get gassy if given low-quality food or too many human treats.
+Check labels and dog food ingredients so that you’re certain they’re consuming nutritious, high-quality food.
+Some dogs have sensitive stomachs that can get gassy if given low-quality food or too many people snacks.

 Brush their teeth